Contact Us

 Responsibilities

-• Working with a director, and occasionally a writer, to create a fully-rounded performance of a three-dimensional character.
+• Working with a director, and occasionally a writer, to create a fully-rounded performance of a three-dimensional character

-• To be honest and truthful to the intentions of the script.
+• To be honest and truthful to the intentions of the script

-• To work collaboratively with other actors to create a performance.
+• To work collaboratively with other actors to create a performance

-• To be prepared, physically and emotionally, for the rigours of rehearsal and, in the case of theatre, a run of several weeks or months.
+• To be prepared, physically and emotionally, for the rigours of rehearsal and, in the case of theatre, a run of several weeks or months

 Training

-Vocational training in acting is widely available at drama schools throughout the UK.
-Competition for places, especially at high-profile schools, is high, with many more people applying than secure a place.
-Not all actors receive formal training, opting to study a drama-related degree at university instead.
-They usually get actively involved in performances whilst there, gaining experience this way.
 A drama school has the advantage of being recognised within the theatre industry and provides an initial support network and contacts for emerging actors.
 As the industry is oversubscribed, no training or career pathway will guarantee work – luck plays an equal part.
 Whatever route in, an aspiring actor must be sure acting is something they’re serious about and committed to.